Romilj012/Fake-Job-Classification-uslng-NLP/README.md

 | RNN | 0.98 | 0.97 | 0.98 | 0.97 |
 | LSTM | 0.99 | 0.98 | 0.99 | 0.98 |

-*Note: These are sample results.
-Please replace with your actual model performance metrics.*

 ## Installation